Info-Commit: Information-Theoretic Polynomial Commitment: Introduction

 \subsection{Related work}

-The closest works in the literature to the present paper are commitment protocols, including polynomial commitment \cite{kate2010constant,papamanthou2013signatures,ma2013verifiable,bultel2017verifiable}, vector commitment \cite{catalano2013vector}, cryptographic accumulators \cite{benaloh1993one}, and more generally functional commitments \cite{libert2016functional}.
+The closest works in the literature to this work are commitment protocols, including polynomial commitment \cite{kate2010constant,papamanthou2013signatures,ma2013verifiable,bultel2017verifiable}, vector commitment \cite{catalano2013vector}, cryptographic accumulators \cite{benaloh1993one}, and more generally functional commitments \cite{libert2016functional}.
 These protocols allow a prover to provide a cryptographic commitment to a specific function which reveals little to no information about the underlying function.
 A verifier can then request the prover to ``open" the commitment at specific locations.
-The verifier should be able to detect if the opening is inconsistent with the initial commitment.
-There are several factors that distinguish the model in the current paper from the traditional notion of functional commitment.
+The verifier should be able to detect if the opening is inconsistent with the initial commitment. \\ There are several factors that distinguish the model in the current paper from the traditional notion of functional commitment.
 The {\it first} difference is in the notion of privacy.
 The linear commitment model in \cite{libert2016functional} requires the initial commitment to reveal no information about the function.
 However, it does not impose any requirement on how much information is revealed upon observing the evaluations (opening) of the functions along with the initial commitment.
 On the other hand, the polynomial commitment scheme in \cite{kate2010constant} only requires the {\it evaluations} of the polynomial at unqueried points to remain hidden from the verifier, which is a rather weaker privacy constraint.
-In contrast, we impose rigorous {\it information-theoretic} constraints on how much information is revealed about the {\it coefficients} of the polynomial upon observing the initial commitment {\it and} the evaluations at a constant number of input points.

-{\it Secondly}, our model does not permit the assumption of a trusted party, a component that is common in functional commitment protocols \cite{kate2010constant,libert2016functional}.
-This trusted party is usually in charge of generating a public key (that is later used for commitment, evaluation and verification) in a {\it setup} phase which is eliminated in our model.

-{\it Thirdly}, while the literature on functional commitment is more concerned with the size of the commitment and the size of the opening, we are instead focused on designing doubly-efficient algorithms, i.e., algorithms with efficient provers and super-efficient verifiers.
-Furthermore, unlike the literature on functional commitment, our verifiability is information-theoretic.
+In contrast, we impose rigorous {\it information-theoretic} constraints on how much information is revealed about the {\it coefficients} of the polynomial upon observing the initial commitment {\it and} the evaluations at a constant number of input points. {\it Secondly}, while the literature on functional commitment is more concerned with the size of the commitment and the size of the opening, we instead focus on designing doubly-efficient algorithms, i.e., algorithms with efficient provers and super-efficient verifiers.
+Furthermore, unlike the literature on functional commitment, our verifiability guarantee is information-theoretic.